-The core grant Insular Area Territory Match Waiver must be requested in writing, prior to the submission of the renewal application package, and transmitted through the OSBDC Program Manager.
+The SBA may approve an Insular Area Territory Match Waiver for any amount exceeding \$199,999.00.
+The requested waiver amount cannot exceed the Network's allocation for the program year and must include a business justification.
 The core grant Insular Area Territory Match Waiver will not apply retroactively to previous, ongoing, or expired grants and is not transferable to other non-SBDC funding opportunities from SBA.
+The waiver must be requested in writing and included with the application in a letter addressed to the Associate Administer of the Office of Small Business Development Centers delivered before the application submission deadline.